-They are easy to crochet and have the endless possibilities to be combined with the other stitches to create the new patterns.
-A group of stitches makes clusters much more volumetric, hence much more decorative, than a single stitch.
+They are easy to crochet and have an endless possibilities to be combined with the other stitches and make new patterns.
+Being joined in a group, clusters look much more volumetric, hence much more decorative, than, for instance, any single stitch.

 There are a lot of variations to crochet the stitch.
 You can crochet these stitches by using single crochets, double

 crochets, or treble crochets.
 The number of stitches in a cluster

 can be different.
 The more stitches included in a group, the more

 serve both as a decorative element and the way to decrease number of stitches in a